Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid/README.md

 ### EventGridConsumer

 Events delivered to consumers by Event Grid are delivered as JSON.
 Depending on the type of consumer being delivered to, the Event Grid service may deliver one or more events as part of a single payload.
-While these events may be decoded using normal JavaScript methods like `JSON.parse`, this library offers a helper type for deserializing events, called `EventGridConsumer`.
+While these events may be deserialized using normal JavaScript methods like `JSON.parse`, this library offers a helper type for deserializing events, called `EventGridConsumer`.

 Compared with using `JSON.parse` directly, `EventGridConsumer` does some additional conversions while deserializng events: